opengisch/QField-docs/docs/how-to/add-1-n-pictures.md

 title: Add a series of pictures to a feature
 ---

+# Add a series of pictures to a feature

 You can add one or more pictures to a feature.
 Below you find an example how to proceed.